 The dialogue is an educational process around the understanding that racism is an institutional construct that was built into our system, and much of it exists today unintentionally and indirectly.
-That the current narrative has developed around sketches of unrelated conversations often of myths, and misunderstandings that leave people unclear on racism, it is definition and its operation.
-May are often not sure it isn’t a thing of the past.
+Because the current narrative has developed around sketches of unrelated conversations, which are often based on myths, this creates misunderstandings that leave people unclear on racism and its definition and operation.
+Many often believe it’s a thing of the past.

 The Dialogue series is designed to offer a series of conversations that help participants unpack the confusion and misinformation around race.
 Race is so often left out of the education of most Americans starting from their developing years.

-The dialogue is structured in six consecutive sessions for two-hour each.
+The dialogue is structured in six consecutive sessions for two-hours each.

 The Format of each session

-- Topic Question 3, they move into looking at what they would like to see changed and what they can see themselves doing.
+- Topic Question 3 focuses on what you would like to see done or changed, and what you can see yourself doing.

-Our motto is “talk is action” and we prepare them for the kind of talk that can lead to meaningful understanding and informed action.
+Our motto is “talk is action,” and we prepare you for the kind of talk that can lead to meaningful understanding and informed action.

 This was a wonderful experience which I felt really brought home the concepts of institutional racism and white privilege.
 Our group was soon comfortable with each other and able to have an open dialogue on these tough concepts via the guidance of our two wonderful moderators.
 I strongly recommend this to anyone who wants to understand how racism is having an impact on people of color in the modern world.

 The Dialogue on Race series has been one of the most significant learning experiences I've ever had the pleasure to be a part of.
 I highly recommend it to anyone who's seriously interested in having an open and honest dialogue (not debate) on race and who also wants to play their role in dismantling racism in our community.

 - Eric D.